Persimmon: Israel

 The primary variety produced in Israel is the Sharon fruit.
 Israel produces 30000 tonne of Sharon fruit a year.

 "Sharon fruit" (named after the Sharon plain in Israel) is the marketing name for the Israeli-bred cultivar 'Triumph'.
 As with most commercial pollination-variant-astringent persimmons, the fruit are ripened off the tree by exposing them to carbon dioxide.
 The "sharon fruit" has no core, is seedless and particularly sweet, and can be eaten in its entirety, except for the stalk.

 Spain

 The primary variety produced in Spain is the Rojo Brillante.
-Spain produces 400,000 tons of Rojo Brillante a year.
+Spain produces 400000 tonne of Rojo Brillante a year.

 In the Valencia region of Spain, there is a production area of kaki called the "Ribera del Xùquer" which has a protected label and where only persimmons of the variety "Rojo Brillante" or derived mutations are cultivated.
 The largest part of these astringent type persimmons are CO_{2} treated to remove astringency and marketed as "Persimon" with one "m", which is a registered trademark.

 Taiwan

-Persimmon growing in Taiwan peaked at 5,300 hectares but declined to 4,700 hectares by 2024 largely due to the impacts of typhoons and climate change on production.
+Persimmon growing in Taiwan peaked at 5300 ha but declined to 4700 ha by 2024 largely due to the impacts of typhoons and climate change on production.
 Most Taiwanese persimmons are consumed domestically with dried persimmons especially favored.